 What is World Penguin Day?

-The World Penguin Day is held every 25th of April.
-It recognizes penguins, which is one of the most unique birds on the planet.
+World Penguin Day is held every 25th of April.
+It recognizes penguins, which are one of the most unique birds on the planet.
 Penguins are native creatures in the area of Antarctica, north of the world.
 In addition, the day also happens during the season when penguins migrate northwardly.
 The main focus of the day is for people to gain more knowledge about penguins, understand how they live, and also to know the simple things they can do to protect the penguin’s habitat.